View, edit or submit the tax return

 Missed the deadline?

-The deadline for applying for an extension is at 24:00 on 30 April.
+The deadline for applying for an extension was at 24:00 on 30 April.

 Submitting the tax return on paper